 We extended the approach to deal with "How to" queries.
-As before, we rely on a qualitative model in the form of timed automata and use model-checking tools to answer queries.
-We have recently proposed two approaches to answer questions such as "How to avoid a given situation ?" (safety query).
+As before, we rely on a qualitative model in the form of timed automata and on model-checking tools to answer queries.
+We proposed and compared two approaches to answer questions such as "How to avoid a given situation?" (safety query).
 The first one exploits controller synthesis and the second one is a "generate and test" approach.
-We compared these two approaches in the context of an application that motivates this work, i.e the management of a marine ecosystem and the evaluation of fishery management policies.
-The results have been accepted for publication in [14].
+We evaluated these two approaches in the context of an application that motivates this work, i.e the management of a marine ecosystem and the evaluation of fishery management policies.
+The results have been accepted for publication in [17].